Covid-19 & EU-China Relations

 Will we emerge as partners, competitors or systemic rivals?

-The discussion brought together a panel with Ulrich Weigl, Head of Trade with the EU Delegarion to China; Joerg Wuttke, President EU Chamber of Commerce in China, Vice-President & Chief Representative of the BASF Group in China; Anna-Michelle Asimakopoulou MEP, Vice-Chair INTA; Christoph Hansen MEP, EPP Group Coordinator INTA and Philip Torbøl, Partner with K&L Gates, Antitrust, Competition & Trade Regulation.
-The event was hosted by Iuliu Winker MEP, Vice-Chair INTA, Standing Rapporteur for EU-China Relations and 1st Vice President of SME Europe and moderated by Tudor Petru Fabian, Coordinator SME Europe’s Working Group on Trade.
+Moderated by Tudor Petru Fabian, Coordinator Working Group on Trade SME Europe of the EPP, the Virtual Meeting saw high-level speakers such as: Ulrich Weigl, Head of the Trade Section, who spoke for H.E.
+Nicolas Chapuis, Ambassador of the European Union to China, who couldn’t participate in the meeting; Joerg Wuttke, President EU Chamber of Commerce in China, Vice-President & Chief Representative of the Group in China.
+Anna-Michelle Asimakopoulou MEP, Vice-Chair INTA; Christoph Hansen MEP, EPP Group Coordinator INTA and Philip Torbøl, Partner with K&L Gates, Antitrust, Competition & Trade Regulation.
+The event was hosted by Iuliu Winker MEP, Vice-Chair INTA, Standing Rapporteur for EU-China Relations and 1st Vice President of SME Europe

 💬 The conclusions have been the following: